Introduction to Technology in the Ninth Grade

 Electronic Learning Fundamentals (ELF)

-Designed to support the Upper School’s BYOD Program and to foster skill development in using digital tools to learn, collaborate, and communicate, E-Learning Fundamentals is a ninth-grade, year-long, pass/fail course delivered through the online Learning Management Systems (LMS).
-The course begins with a summer orientation workshop on campus during which students learn principles of safe and ethical use of school technology resources, core tenets of digital citizenship, email conventions, and online management practices.
+Designed to support the Upper School’s BYOD Program and to foster skill development in using digital tools to learn, collaborate, and communicate, E-Learning Fundamentals is a ninth-grade, year-long, credit/no-credit course delivered through Canvas, an online Learning Management Systems (LMS).
+The course begins with a summer orientation workshop during which students are introduced to the learning modules and assignments required as well as core tenets of digital citizenship, email conventions, and online management practices.
 Students complete at least one assignment during each six-day cycle that supports projects and curricula from their core academic classes and school activities.
-Units of study include Google Suite tools (Blogger, Calendar, Documents, Forms, Slides, and Sites), social media literacy, introduction to computer science computational thinking, project development, team techniques, visual design elements, and effective multimedia presentations from concept through delivery.
+Units of study (modules) include Google Suite tools (Drive, Documents, Sheets Forms, Slides, Keep, and Sites), an array of interactive online applications, social media literacy, introduction to computer science computational thinking, visual design elements, and effective multimedia presentations from concept through delivery.
 The year culminates with the completion of an electronic portfolio that showcases each student’s achievements.